tisonmuhammad/leson-form/README.md

 This plugin assumes that your theme is using bootstrap and font-awesome.
 If not then style it however you wish.

 # Features:
+1. Registration form member - accepts username, email, and password.
+2. Login form member - by username only for now, but I will change it to email soon, since it makes more sense.
+3.
+4.
+5.
+6.
+7.
+8.
+9.
+10.
+11.

+# Features Addtional:
 1. Registration form - accepts username, email, and password.
 2. Login form - by username only for now, but I will change it to email soon, since it makes more sense.
 3. Send Reset Link Form - accepts email and sends the user an email with a reset password link.